Gift Icon

 Furthermore, there is a relative aspect to automobile dependency.
 We find mixed systems to usually be in the middle ground of factors, where low auto. dependency appears in nodes.
 There’s favoritism towards non-motorized and transit travel, while some areas depend on cars.

 Most communities in North America depend on automobiles.
 Households buy and use them for travel.
-Patterns regarding land use are more and more oriented towards serving automobiles.
+Patterns regarding land use are more and more oriented toward serving automobiles.

 Options that do not use a vehicle are declining in terms of quality and are considered inferior.
 While people can choose between vehicle and automobile services, they lack enough alternatives regarding their mobility mode.